+Parameter Description

-Parameter Description repository. username Username to connect to the repository schema, in which to store 1Integrate metadata and entities (e.g. rules, actions, sessions) as well as files that are uploaded to the server used by the data store (e.g. MapInfo Tab files).
-Note: Ensure the selected user has the required privileges to access the database. repository. password Password for the user described by repository.username. repository.valid- sql Add the validation parameter to check for database restart.
-For SQL Server or PostgreSQL: repository.valid-sql=select 1 For Oracle: repository.valid-sql=select 1 from dual Note: Further changes are required in the standalone.xml to auto reconnect to restarted databases.
-Licence file Locat ion ls_license The location and name of the provided product licence file.
+repository. username Username to connect to the repository schema, in which to store 1Integrate metadata and entities (e.g. rules, actions, sessions) as well as files that are uploaded to the server used by the data store (e.g. MapInfo Tab files).

+privileges to access the database.

+repository. password Password for the user described by repository.username.

+repository.valid- sql Add the validation parameter to check for database restart.

+For SQL Server or PostgreSQL:

+repository.valid-sql=select 1

+For Oracle:

+repository.valid-sql=select 1 from dual

+Note: Further changes are required in the interface.xml and server.xml to auto reconnect to restarted databases.

+Licence file Locat ion

+ls_license The location and name of the provided product licence file.

 Note: The licence file is provided by 1Spatial Support and can be placed in any folder.

-Parameter Description Location for Tem oorary Files temp.directory This is a temporary folder location for files that are eventually stored in the database.
-For Linux, it is recommended that this is set to /tmp or /var/tmp.
-For Windows, it is recommended that this is set to C:/WINDOWS/TEMP.
-Note: It is recommended that the path for your temp.directory is concise, otherwise you may encounter issues (such as engine crashes or session errors) with specific data formats.
-Location for the C ache Directory cache.directory The location of the cache directory.
+Location for Tem oorary Files

+temp.directory This is a temporary folder location for files that are eventually stored in the database.

+Parameter Description Location for the C ache Directory cache.directory The location of the cache directory.
 When a session is run, a folder is created called "1Integratecache", within which the cache is stored.
 Note: This stores the data cache from data read by 1Integrate.
 This may require large amounts of disk space depending on the size of data being read into sessions and the number of concurrent sessions.
-For Linux, if left blank this will default to / tmp.
+For Linux, if left blank this will default to /tmp.
 For Windows, if left blank this will default to C:\Users\ [user]\AppData\Local\Temp.
-WildFly Server Po ort Settings interface.http.port The port to use for the interface.
+WildFly Server Po rt Settings interface.http.port The port to use for the interface.
 Note: If possible, use the default port number specified in the file.
-If there is a clash with another application that already uses this port number, increment the value by 1 until an unused port number is found.

-Parameter Description engine.http.port The port to use for the engine.
+If there is a clash with another application that already uses this port number, increment the value by 1 until an unused port number is found. engine.http.port The port to use for the engine.
 Note: If possible, use the default port number specified in the file.
 If there is a clash with another application that already uses this port number, increment the value by 1 until an unused port number is found.

-Additional Setting js studiotask. countTotalObject s If set to true, a progress bar is displayed in the user interface during open data tasks to allow the user to see what proportion of the total objects have been loaded so far.
+Parameter Description Additional Setting ļS studiotask. countTotalObject s If set to true, a progress bar is displayed in the user interface during open data tasks to allow the user to see what proportion of the total objects have been loaded se far.
 This reduces performance for an open data task.
 If set to false, only the number of objects currently loaded is shown and the user is not shown the progress.
 This improves performance for an open data task, particularly when loading data from non-database sources.
 Note: Counting the total number of target objects in order to calculate the progress may take excessive time to complete.
 It is recommended that this parameter is set to false for production deployment or when running sessions via web services. grid.local.address (optional) See "NIC/Network Adaptor Configuration" on grid.communicati on.tcp.port page 20.